Bed (J. Holiday song): Live performances

-On August 17, 2007, Holiday gave his first televised performance of the song on BET's 106 & Park.
+On August 17, 2007, Holiday gave his first televised performance of the song on TRL's MTV Jams.
 "Bed" was also performed on Showtime at the Apollo along with the single "Suffocate".

 Music video

 The music video for "Bed" was directed by Jonathan Mannion.
 The video starts with J. Holiday in his tour bus.
 Not long after he goes to a motel where he is singing the first verse.
 There are scenes of the woman that he is singing about though she is not present with him.
 The first verse also consists of a scene of Holiday singing on a brown wall.
 Eventually he packs his things and is walking down a deserted road and soon gets to an automobile store and buys a car.
-He drives to his girlfriend's (video model Jennifer also seen in Omarion's "O" Video) house and she jumps up and hugs him.
+He drives to his girlfriend's house and she jumps up and hugs him.
 Night falls and as the song states he puts her to "Bed".
-The camera then shows him waking up in the morning with his girlfriend still asleep.He picks up his plane tickets and leaves in a taxi, leaving the car he bought at his girlfriend's house.
+The camera then shows him waking up in the morning with his girlfriend still asleep.
+He picks up his plane tickets and leaves in a taxi, leaving the car he bought at his girlfriend's house.